iamricard/simple-react-dropdown/README.md

 #### `classNames?: Object`

 * `container` key will be used for the `container` element wrapping the entire dropdown
+* `trigger` key will be used for the `trigger` element wrapping the children elements

 #### `onMouseDown?: (event: Event): void`